How to Make Pesto like an Italian Grandmother

 Most of the pesto you encounter here in the U.S. is different for a few reasons.
 First off, most of what you see is made by machine, usually a food processor or hand blender.
 The cook will pulse into a paste.
 This holds true even if it is homemade.
-Don't get me wrong, it usually tastes good, but because the ingredients aren't hand chopped you end up with a texture that is more like like a moist paste and there little to no definition between ingredients.
+Don't get me wrong, it usually tastes good, but because the ingredients aren't hand chopped you end up with a texture that is more like like a moist, uniform paste with little to no definition between ingredients.
 You also might see pesto made with a mortar and pestle.
 This pesto is something different.

-During my lesson I quickly began to realize chopping all the ingredients by hand and not blending them is key because this prevents the ingredients from becoming a completely homogenized emulsion or paste.
+During my lesson I quickly began to realize chopping all the ingredients by hand is key because this prevents the ingredients from becoming a completely homogenized emulsion or paste.
 When you dress a pasta with a pesto that has been hand chopped the minuscule flecks of basil will separate from the olive oil, pine nuts, and Parmesan cheese in places.
 You get definition between ingredients, and bright flavors pop in a way they don't when they've been blended into one.

-Another thing, Genovese pesto is famous in part because it is often made with young, small basil leaves.
-For us non-Italians it is easy to find Genovese basil in stores and at farmer's markets particularly in the summer, but chances are it wasn't picked young.
+Genovese pesto is famous in part because it is often made with young, small fresh basil leaves.
+For us non-Italians it is easy to find Genovese basil in stores and at farmer's markets, particularly in the summer.
+That said, chances are it wasn't picked young.
 I wouldn't worry about it too much, simply by hand chopping all your ingredients, you will see a major shift in personality of your pesto.
-If you grow your own basil, I'm envious.

 Per the above, this pesto celebrates hand-chopping.
-Correspondingly, if you're serious about making good pesto, using this technique, get a good, sharp (preferably large, single blade) mezzaluna, or a good knife - you'll need it.
+Correspondingly, if you're serious about making good pesto using the hand-chop technique you'll need a sharp (preferably large, single blade) mezzaluna, or a good knife.
+The sharpness of your blade absolutely matters because you don't want to bruise or tear your basil.
+Whatever you use to chop, make sure it has a sharp blade or the basil will turn dark.
 Chopping the ingredients will take twenty minutes or so.
-Whatever you use to chop, make sure it has a sharp blade or the basil will turn dark.
 Once you chop your ingredients, you'll form them into a cake, pictured above.
 You add olive oil to this cake, and it's magic - below.